-You would be surprised to know how much people google about how to use a particular product, how to perform a specific task at home, and so on.
+You would be surprised to know how many people google about how to use a particular product, how to perform a specific task at home, and so on.
 Instruction manuals never attract users.
 Maybe at a time before the internet, they did, but not anymore.

 Google is the answer to everything now.
 And if you can answer people’s questions, voila, you have quality content that will also get you traffic.
 With the right keywords and SEO techniques, your blog could even rank high in search results when people ask Google about it.
 WikiHow became so popular and big, just based on how-to guides.

-For instance, if your startup is about cosmetics, your audience would love to read how-to guides related to make up.
+For instance, if your startup is about cosmetics, your audience would love to read how-to guides related to makeup.
 Or if you are a health-based startup, you can write how-to guides on making healthy smoothies or snacks.

-Even a phone tech startup can write about how to backup the data, format a phone and then restore it.
+Even a phone tech startup can write about how to back up the data, format a phone, and then restore it.
 How-to guides are an easy way to get blogging ideas that are highly effective with the audience.

 #5 What’s trending

 Similarly, you need to make sure that your blog is always keeping your readers informed about the current trends.
 Writing about what’s trending is one of the easiest tech blog ideas because you don’t need to brainstorm about what to write.
-Just identify what’s trending, gather facts about it, write a quality article about it and post.
+Just identify what’s trending, gather facts about it, write a quality article about it, and post.